Foundation Year 1 and 2

 On arrival in the Trust Foundation Year 1 doctors participate in a six day induction programme before they take up their posts, including two days shadowing current F1s, clinical skills and resuscitation training, a Prescribing workshop and IT.
 You will be paid for these six days and attendance is mandatory.
 Foundation doctors are also assigned a buddy who has completed similar rotations to them, to help ease the transition from student to doctor.
 All Foundation Doctors are automatically members of our Doctor’s Mess.

-Our clinical skills facility is located at Halton Hospital and an early emphasis on clinical skills in foundation teaching means that almost all the core protected teaching for F1 and F2 doctors is based at Halton for the first four months.
-After the first rotation the teaching will take place at Warrington.
+Our clinical skills facility is located at Halton Hospital and an early emphasis on clinical skills in foundation teaching means that almost all the core protected teaching for F1 and F2 doctors is based at Halton for the first 2 months.
+After these sessions the teaching will take place in Warrington

 Foundation Year 2 Posts

-In August 2016 the trust will have 36 F2 posts.
-All 36 F2 posts comprise three four-monthly triplets, with a number of the posts outside the trust in psychiatry, public health, paediatrics and general practice.
+In August 2017 the trust will have 36 F2 posts.
+All 36 F2 posts comprise three four-monthly triplets, with a number of the posts outside the trust in psychiatry, public health, Paediatrics (based at Alder Hey) and general practice.
 All F2s spend a rotation in GP and 75% of our F2s will have the opportunity to work in A&E.

 In line with Broadening the Foundation Programme, we have minimised the number of repeated specialty groupings across the two years of the programme, and we are working towards providing Integration Placements in all of our repeated specialties.